requarks/wiki-docs/dev/storage.md

 }
 ```

-All methods are required and must be implemented.
+All methods are required and must be implemented unless specified otherwise.

 ### activated